Hunter690/ANI/README.md

 Note: log of the produts = sum of logs (Ex. log(5x10) = log(5) + log(10)
 y-hat is in the range (0,1)

-The Cost function is the Loss function applied to m (error in the calculation of everything)
+The Cost function is the average of all the calculated Loss values

+#### Gradient Descent

+Want to find w & b that minimize Cost function